Avalon Blog

 Share this Post:

 Stock choices are endless.
 Different weights, different textures, different color shades, different finishes.
-With all of these variables, where do you start when choosing a stock that best suits your project?girl with apples and oranges
+With all these variables, where do you start when choosing a stock that best suits your project?girl with apples and oranges

 Weight